 The other option is to have a partner playing the same amount of poker, at the same limits, at the same skill level.
 You will not be making any more money than you would if you were playing alone, but it can help you greatly reduce variance.
 You have three options for your two results at the end of the session:

 Since the majority of sessions for a winning player will be wins, we have to put more weight into the two options containing wins.
 And less to the situations containing losses.
 That makes the Lose/Lose scenario least likely.

 In real life the amounts won't always be a perfect match.
 Some of the win/lose scenarios will result in an overall loss, while others will result in a win.
 We can assume that, in the long run, all the win/lose sessions will even out to No Change.

 Just by looking at this simple chart, and using common sense, you can see how having a partner of this type can reduce variance.
 The majority of the time you will make money or break even.
 Remember, you will be making no more money with this partner than if you were playing alone.
 The whole point is to reduce variance.

 Is It Better to Fly Solo or Play Poker With a Partner?

 The biggest advantage to having a partner is it's just more fun to have a friend to run with.
 Someone to joke with at the table, go out for dinner (or breakfast) with after your session, and split the hotel bill with in Vegas.

-The No. 1 reason I like playing poker so much is the social aspect.
+The No. 1 reason for many people to play poker is the social aspect.
 If you have a partner to play with, you get to have every session turn into a night out - just one more way to keep the grind from feeling like... well, a grind.

-It's unusual to find someone who is at the same skill level, has the same amount to put into a roll, and is willing to play the same number of hours as you.
+It's unusual to find someone who's at the same skill level, has the same amount to put into a roll.
+And is willing to play the same number of hours as you.
 Even if you do find such a person, one of you is going to progress faster than the other.
 There will come a time where you're going to have to break up and go it alone.